 Julie Mehretu - Painter of the Cityscapes

-Julie Mehretu’s artworks depict accelerated and overpopulated urban metropolises of the 21st century.
+Last but not least on our list of famous women painters is Julie Mehretu whose artworks depict accelerated and overpopulated urban metropolises of the 21st century.
 The painter uses images of cities, histories, and regions to create new narratives and imagined realities.
 By overlaying a variety of architectural features like facades and porticoes with geographical charts, building plans and city maps the artist powerfully portrays the speed of the modern city and its inhabitant’s lifestyles.